'Mind over Matter'

 I guess I have found strength in myself.
 Someone I didn't know but now do.
 I feel able to take my life into a new phase of health, calm and ‘my’ peace and maybe meet someone who will value my journey.

 My advice to others is, be aware of your mind, your thoughts and the feelings that attach to those thoughts.
 Yoga is the best ‘Tool’ I found for myself to heal.
 People feel anxious and stressed for different reasons.
 I know what has made me feel that way in the past and now feel only a small amount of that worry and manage it so much better.
 The process will be tricky for some and they may need surgery instead, if the issues are too deep to solve by the individual, but there are many options available.
 Or they may need medication to help them through the pain of the illness at the start, as they heal through yoga.
 If you can feel calm and happy within yourself after dealing with any issues, strong as an individual, I think you can cure or manage your colitis or crohn's.

 Then suddenly I fell ill again.
-I had had some dairy and think that was the trigger.
+I had had my first covid 19 vacination, some dairy and think that those were the triggers.
 I thought I had solved my problem.
 So now I was confused yet again and disheartened.
-I decided to go privately and go deeper with a gut test.
+I decided to go to a private nutritionist and test my gut health on a deeper level.
 My results showed that I do actually have a imbalance in probiotic/prebiotic and yeast.
-I had wondered if this had occured because of the colonic irrigation i had had a few months before i fell ill.
-Although they give you probiotics/prebiotics after the treatment, sometimes you need a longer dosage and i had only had two weeks supply.
-It seemed at last i had an answer.
+My gut lining is damaged.
+I had wondered if this had occured because of the colonic irrigation I had had a few months before I fell ill.
+Although they give you probiotics/prebiotics after the treatment, sometimes you need a longer dosage and I had only had two weeks supply.
+It seemed at last I had an answer.
 My gut needed balancing back.
-Which i have done and am fully well.

 I think it very important you know, that this blog was asked for by the charity-